Chair of Governorsgovernors2325@welearn365.com

 I became a Governor of Newburgh Primary School when my grandson was a pupil here (he’s now a teenager) shortly before Mr Smith was appointed as Head Teacher.
 As a former secondary teacher and with a background in educational publishing, I have always had a keen interest in education and learning, and being a governor has given me the opportunity to develop my interest as well as to have an influence on how the school is run.
 I love being involved in school life, and to see how the children develop from their first days in school through to year six.
 Although not part of my governance role, I am also deeply involved in the musical life of the school which gives me an opportunity to get to know many of the children.

-I have been a governor for three years now and have two children in the school, a daughter in Year 6 and a son in Year 4.
-I really enjoy having extra input into Newburgh and feel very privileged to be part of the decision-making and strategic reviewing that goes on ‘backstage’, behind the day-to-day running of the school.
-I’m a secondary school English teacher with particular responsibility for Key Stage 3 so I have a good understanding of the education system and where our children are heading after Year 6.
-For this reason I am always keen to be linked to any literacy focus on our improvement plan (this year I am overseeing progress in Writing) and I have the responsibility for overseeing data and the progress our pupils make each year.
+I first started as a governor when my daughter was in Reception; she and her younger brother have now both left the school and moved on to secondary and while this has changed my ‘day to day’ relationship with Newburgh, I still feel very committed to the school and hugely grateful for what it did for my two children over the years.
+I really enjoy having extra input into Newburgh and feel very privileged to be part of the decision-making and strategic reviewing that goes on backstage, behind the day-to-day running of the school.
+I’m a secondary school English teacher so I have a good understanding of the education system and where our children are heading after Year 6.
 I am also one of the link governors for the Special Educational Needs Department.

 I have been a parent governor at Newburgh since January 2014 and I am the proud father of two children, one of whom is at Newburgh Primary School.
 I became a governor as I wanted to have an understanding of how my children’s school operates and to try to do something to make a difference and assist with the running of the school.
 My areas of governance are SEND (Special Needs Department) and also attendance.
 Being a governor has really opened my eyes to the demands placed on staff and pupils within our school and I thoroughly enjoy being involved with the governing body.